-Vanessa is an expert on sparking and scaling innovation in schools everywhere so that all kids can be prepared for their future.
-She consults with funders and organizations focused on innovation in education and youth development.
+Vanessa is an expert on sparking and scaling innovation in education so that all kids can be prepared for the future.
+She speaks globally about innovation in education, consults with funders and nonprofits, and serves as an Expert-in-Residence at Harvard Innovation Lab.

-Most recently, Vanessa served as North America Community Impact Director at Nike, leading a statewide education initiative in Oregon, managing key national and local partnerships, and engaging Nike leaders to innovate in education.
-Her work (re)launching and implementing the Nike School Innovation Fund was recently documented in a Harvard case used to teach shared value and scaling impact in a joint program between the Harvard Graduate School of Education and Harvard Business School.
+Previously, Vanessa served as North America Community Impact Director at Nike, leading a statewide education initiative in Oregon, managing key partnerships, and engaging Nike leaders to innovate in education.
+Her work on the Nike School Innovation Fund was recently documented in a Harvard case used to teach shared value and scaling impact in a joint program between the Harvard Graduate School of Education and Harvard Business School.

 Vanessa received a BS from Boston University and an MBA from Harvard.

 Rob is an entrepreneur, educator and business advisor who combines teaching and school board experience with expertise in business planning, executive leadership, strategic thinking, and marketing strategy.

 Rob has held executive roles at Apple Computer, Ampex Corp, Stanford Telecommunications, Silicon Light Machines, Cypress Semiconductor, Crux Fermentation Project and others.
 He consulted with VC-backed start-ups before starting a second career teaching high school science and engineering.